Andinet Asmamaw Enquobahrie

 Regulatory Burden Is Existential

 HIPAA, FDA 21 CFR Part 11, GxP, EU AI Act, IEC 62304, ISO 14971.
 A single audit failure can halt production or delay a drug launch by years.
-Compliance isn't a checkbox — it's the operating environment.
+Compliance isn't a checkbox.
+It's the operating environment.

 S